jenkinsci/mashup-portlets-plugin/README.md

 - Recent Changes Portlet: Will show the recent SCM changes of a configured project
 - SonarQube Issues Portlet: Shows issues for the given projects (projects and severity can be configured)

-NOTE: The SonarQube portlets will be moved to https://wiki.jenkins-ci.org/display/JENKINS/SonarQube+plugin soon.

 See help sections in portlet configuration for more information.